Juan José de Amézaga: Economic policies

 During Amézaga's presidency, struggles between the different dominant factions and their respective country projects continued, but the crises that caused these contradictions were resolved in a less traumatic way.
 As noted by one study “This was fundamentally due to the favorable economic conditions created by the war, which allowed a greater margin of understanding.
 The increase in profits in the livestock sector, coming from a greater demand for meat and wool paid at better prices, generated in said sector, a more critical and more "understanding" attitude towards the industrialization policy promoted by the government.”
 The government took advantage of favorable international conditions created by the war, with Uruguay able to once again sell its products to the fighting nations of the United States and Europe, while control over exchange rates, exports and imports resulted in improved living standards for the popular sectors, increased importance of the industrial sector, and a sound trade balance.
 New mechanisms were established to restore the states role as arbiter in conflicts between employers and workers.
 Sectors of the labor force approved these measures, particularly the communists.
 A tax on all profits over 12% a year was also introduced, while public works were promoted.
-On 20 December 1944 the Uruguyan Congress approved a law authorizing the issuance of bonds to finance a 5-year public works program, with proceeds used for projects like reforestation and soil erosion control.
+On 20 December 1944 the Uruguayan Congress approved a law authorizing the issuance of bonds to finance a 5-year public works program, with proceeds used for projects like reforestation and soil erosion control.
 The encouragement of public works enabled the government to significantly reduce unemployment, while also increasing the popularity of the public works minister Tomás Berreta, who would later succeed Amézaga as president.
 Berreta also attended particularly to, as noted by one study, "the interests of small agricultural producers in Canelones, a sector in which his political influence was considerable."
 Also significantly, starting in 1945 “the government promoted a policy of subsidies and credits for industry, which will boost production.
 Towards the end of the Amézaga government, the prospects for accelerated industrial development were clearly drawn on the country's economic horizon.”

 Various measures were also adopted to reduce the cost of living.
 During Amézaga's first year in office there were "a great number of price-fixing and other regulatory measures, adopted to control the cost of living and the supply and distribution of articles of prime necessity."
 In 1945, the government contributed money towards lower consumer prices for articles of prime necessity such as meat, potatoes, bran, oats, corn, and wheat, while money was also contributed towards supporting popular dining rooms in the capital and provinces, and for winter social assistance and social security.